mougiakouel/QGIS-Training-Manual/map_composer/map_composer.rst

 The map reader also needs to be able to see what various things on the map actually mean.
 In some cases, like the place names, this is quite obvious.
 In other cases, it's more difficult to guess, like the colors of the farms.
+Let's add a new legend.

-To add a legend, click on this button:
+* Click on this button:

 .. image:: ../_static/map_composer/024.png
    :align: center

-Click on the page to place the legend, and move it to where you want it:
+* Click on the page to place the legend, and move it to where you want it:

 .. image:: ../_static/map_composer/025.png
    :align: center